wriley/DayZBanditAI/README.md

 - [NEW] On AI unit death, loot generation script will not generate an additional pistol if unit is already carrying one.
 - [FIXED] Equipment Type of AI created from dynamically-spawned triggers was unintentionally hardcorded to 1.
 - [MODIFIED] AI loot table for tool items restructured.
 New format: [["ItemName1",Chance1],["ItemName2",Chance2],["ItemName3",Chance3]...etc]
-- [MODIFIED] Chernarus: Increased maximum number of additional AI units spawned from 2 to 3.
+- [MODIFIED] Chernarus: Changes to Stary Sobor military tents - Increased maximum number of additional AI units spawned from 2 to 3.
 Extended patrol distance from 125 to 225m/waypoint.
 Disabled AI spawn centered around Stary Sobor military tents.
 - [MODIFIED] Chernarus: Decreased minimum number of AI units spawned on Skalisty Island from 2 to 0.
 Increased maximum additional number of AI units spawned from 0 to 1.
 (0 minimum, 1 maximum).
 - [MODIFIED] Increased maximum additional AI respawn delay from 120 to 180 seconds (Maximum delay changed from 420 seconds to 480 seconds).
 - [MODIFIED] Changed spawn distance for AI created from dynamically-spawned triggers from 50m + a maximum of 450m to a maximum of 300 (no minimum).